 The main element of the user interface of the pinging facility is the Pinging Bar, designed to be inconspicuous yet always visible, as to give immediately accessible information about the pinging events and to provide the user with a labour-saving mean to send pings on request.

 In the leftmost edge of the bar you can find the Pinging Dot, an indicator that can change shape according to the status of the automatic pinging functionality: when the automatic pinging is ON, it's a circle, otherwise it has the shape of a disk.

 About the Automatic Pinging

 For the News Sitemap the automatic pinging is always ON, and cannot be disabled.
-Instead for the Google Sitemap is turned OFF by default, and can be enabled at any time by clicking on the switch control you find in the upper-right corner of the Pinging Bubble.
+Instead for the Google Sitemap is turned OFF by default, and can be enabled at any time by clicking on the switch control you find in the Pinging Bubble, accessible by hovering over the Pinging Dot.

 When the automatic pinging is enabled, pings are sent whenever the permalink of a newly published page is added to the Sitemap, regardless of whether or not the Pinging-On-Request is temporarily idle.